1) Proper representation of actual color.

 2) Proper exposure (not too dark or too light)

-4) The background behind the artwork must be a flat neutral color, black, white or gray,
+4) The background behind the artwork should be cropped out.

 If you are incapable of doing your own photography hire a professional.
-If you can't afford to hire a photographer, here are some things you can do to improve your slides and digital files:
+If you can't afford to hire a photographer, here are some things you can do to improve your images:

 Camera - There are many types of digital cameras, but if you want a good image file that will make decent size prints you should get at least a 7 megapixel camera.
 Sony, Nikon, Canon, Fuji, Olympus all make good cameras in this category.
 A good lens is important for artwork, the mini cameras with tiny lenses are not as good.
-Most galleries today prefer to view work on a web site, at digital prints or images on a CD.
-They will still look at 35mm slides, for those artists who are not computer savy.
-You can not take good slides with an instant type camera, even if it takes 35mm film.
-You do not have to buy an expensive, brand new 35mm camera with auto settings, an older manual version is OK as long as it has a built in light meter.
-If the camera does not have a meter, you will also have to buy a hand held light meter.
+Most galleries today prefer to view work on a web site, or images on a CD.
+A web site is better than a CD in my opinion, or photo sharing sites like http://www.flickr.com/ or even facebook is just as good.

-#3, squaring up the work - It is bad if works are not square.
+Squaring up the work - It is bad if works are not square.
+If the work is not squared when you shoot the image you will lose some of the artwork when you crop it.
 Squaring up the work is easy, this is how it is done.
 Hang the painting (this applies to any flat art, I'm using painting as an example) flat against the wall it is to be photographed on.
 Measure to find the center of the painting.
 Make a line from the center straight down to the ground.
 From that point make a line on the ground straight out from the wall (do it by eye or use a carpenters square to get it straight).
 The camera lens should be centered on this line.
 The distance of the camera lens from the ground should be the same distance as the center of the painting is from the ground.
-As long as 1-the painting is flat on the wall and 2- the distance of the camera from the ground is the same as the center of the painting from the ground and 3- the camera is centered on the line made from the center of the painting - the artwork will be square.
+As long as the painting is flat on the wall and the distance from the camera lens to the ground is the same as the center of the painting from the ground and the camera is centered on the line made from the center of the painting - the artwork will be square.

-#1, proper color - Some older model digital cameras, especially Sony and Fuji models, have over saturated colors.
+Proper color - Some older model digital cameras, especially Sony and Fuji models, have over saturated colors.
 This is not good for artwork.
 If buying a used camera to shoot artwork, avoid these models.
 Most recently made digital cameras have fairly good color rendition, and the auto setting work quite well in almost any lighting.
-If using film, for correct color use the proper film.
-It is possible to take decent slides outdoors in daylight.
-In this case use daylight slide film.
-Do not take slides on an overcast day, it must be sunny and bright.
-Clouds and mist will filter the light and give you incorrect color.
-It is best to shoot in direct sunlight or in a shady, but well lit spot.
+I find it best to shoot in direct sunlight or in a shady, but well lit spot, as clouds and mist will filter the light and can create color casts.
 Taking slides outdoors is difficult if your work is shiny due to glare.
 Glare can come from all kinds of objects.
-If your artwork is glossy, it is better to shoot indoors under lights whether using digital or film.
+If your artwork is glossy, it may be better to shoot indoors under lights.

-Set up the picture indoors according to Issue #3 above so that it is square.
-If using film, use two Tungsten bulbs in clip light holders set one light on each side of the painting.
+Set up the picture indoors making sure the work is square.
+Set one light on each side of the painting.
 The height of the bulbs from the ground should be the same as the height of the center of the painting.
 The distance of the bulbs from the painting should be the same on both sides.
 You can adjust the distance and the angle depending on the artwork, if it is very shiny, you may need a sharper angle to kill the glare.
-I try to keep the bulbs at least ten feet from the side of the painting.
-If you want to spend more money, you can buy special shades and reflectors to go with the bulbs.
-This reduces glare, but you can get good results without this extra stuff if you spend the time to move the bulbs around until you get a glare free position.
-Once you have set the lights and the meter, you are ready to take some good slides.
+I have found that you do not really need the special shades and reflectors sold at camera stores, you can get good results without this extra stuff if you spend the time to move the bulbs around until you get a glare free position.
+Once you have set the lights take some shots with different settings.
+When you get a good setting that works with your work record what you used.
+This makes shooting artwork easy in the future since you can use the same setting that worked for you before.

-With digital cameras you will use your camera settings to adjust for the lighting, indoors or out.
 Most digital cameras work well using the auto settings.
 Each camera is different, so you have to experiment with the settings until you get a good result.
 If using indoor lights, use a tripod and the timer setting to take the shot.
 I have gotten very good results with my Sony camera using both tungsten and the outdoor work lights that I purchased at Wal-Mart for under $10 a piece in the car department.
-These lights have halogen bulbs and work just as well as the ones they sell at photography stores for over $100.

 Homepage Artist Info Page e-mail